Retired soccer star Abby Wambach to be inducted into Hall of Fame: 'It means that I'm officially a has-been'

 U.S. SOCCER STAR ALEX MORGAN PLANS TO DECLINE ANY WHITE HOUSE INVITE AFTER WORLD CUP

-Wambach praised the front three in the current team’s lineup – Alex Morgan, Megan Rapinoe and Tobin Heath – saying other teams will have a really hard time defending against them.
+Wambach praised the front three in the lineup – Alex Morgan, Megan Rapinoe and Tobin Heath – saying other teams will have a really hard time defending against them.

+“I think the whole idea with soccer is, score more than the other team, and it’ll just be really exciting to see how they will create goals,” she said.
+“I think this team, we haven’t even seen the potential they could get to.”

 She added: “It’s been the honor of my life to be able to represent this country for so many years, and now it has become the honor of my future – and the rest of my life – to become its biggest fan.”